History of the United States Space Force: The Space Commission

-The lessons learned during the Gulf War resulted in a renaissance for military space forces, who saw their profile rise within the U.S. Armed Forces.
-Not burdened by being part of separate air commands, Air Force Space Command began to define its mission sets under the categories of space control, force application, force enhancement, and space support.
+The lessons learned during the Gulf War resulted in a renaissance for space forces, which saw their profile rise.
+Not burdened by being part of separate air commands, Air Force Space Command began to categorize its missions as space control, force application, force enhancement, and space support.
 Space control operations were intended to maintain the ability to use space, while denying an adversary the ability to do the same, to include the development of anti-satellite weapons like the ASM-135 ASAT.
 Force application was defined as fire support operations from space, such as ballistic missile defense and power projection operations against terrestrial targets.
 Elements from the Strategic Defense Initiative, such as Brilliant Pebbles and Brilliant Eyes promised a more aggressive military role for space.
 Space programs and systems continued to develop, including the completion of the 24-satellite Navstar Global Positioning System constellation in 1993, the development of the Space-Based Infrared System to replace the Defense Support Program, and the first launches of Milstar.

 In 1992, Air Force Systems Command was merged with Air Force Logistics Command, becoming Air Force Materiel Command, resulting in the Space Systems Division becoming the Space and Missile Systems Center.
-With the completion of the GPS constellation in space acquisitions shifted to replacing aging spacecraft.
-In 1994, SMC began the development of the Space-Based Infrared System (SIBRS), a missile warning constellation that would serve as the successor of the Defense Support Program (DSP).
+With the completion of the GPS constellation, space acquisition priorities shifted to replacing aging spacecraft.
+In 1994, SMC began the development of the Space-Based Infrared System (SIBRS), a missile warning constellation that would succeed the Defense Support Program (DSP).
 Milstar also had a replacement system under works, with the Advanced Extremely High Frequency (AEHF) satellite communications constellation contracted in 1999.
 A year later, SMC issued a contract for the Wideband Global SATCOM (WGS) to replace the Defense Satellite Communications System (DSCS).
 The Space and Missile Systems Center began development of a new generation of launch vehicles, with the Atlas III procured in 1999.
 The Evolved Expendable Launch Vehicle program was contracted in 1995, resulting in the Delta IV and Atlas V space launch vehicles.